 Remove the classification domain and the classification map.
-Add a new attribute, @subjectrefs, to the <topicref> element and specializations of <topicref>, as well as <map>.
+Add a new attribute, @subjectrefs, to the <topicref> element and specializations of <topicref>, as well as <map> and specializations of <map>.
 This includes both elements in the base and the technical content edition.